 Life at the castle

 25 of the castle’s 108 rooms are open to visitors.
 You can walk through Riegersburg Castle on your own or join a guided tour.
-When exploring the castle from inside, don’t forget to look up!
+When exploring the castle from the inside, don’t forget to look up!
 There are some amazing ceiling paintings in some of the castle halls.
-For example, room 9 has some stunning art work painted by an unknown Italian artist in 1589.
+For example, room 9 has some stunning artwork painted by an unknown Italian artist in 1589.
 What a shame he didn’t sign his masterpiece for history.
-We spent a couple of hours on our own without stress to see the castle from inside.
+We spent a couple of hours on our own without stress seeing the castle from inside.
 The rooms open to the public are nicely restored.
-Some empty, others staged to show how life at castle was at certain points during its history.
+Some empty, others staged to show how life at the castle was at certain points during its history.

 Village and waterpark

 The village below Riegersburg Castle, with the same name as the castle, is also worth a visit.
-You find a few eateries and accommodation around the small square and in the side streets.
-On hot summer days, there is waterpark, Seebad Riegersburg, nearby.
-Its a small but well made artificial lake, surrounded by a nice park where you can spend the day chilling and swimming.
-Hence, if you stay nearby Riegersburg has enough activities to keep you busy for a few days, and is perfect for families.
+You find a few eateries and accommodations around the small square and on the side streets.
+On hot summer days, there is a waterpark, Seebad Riegersburg, nearby.
+It’s a small but well-made artificial lake, surrounded by a nice park where you can spend the day chilling and swimming.
+Hence, if you stay nearby Riegersburg has enough activities to keep you busy for a few days and is perfect for families.